hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 print(obs_df)
 ```

        measured             flow regime
-    0  1.860103  super-critical
+    0  1.633049          super-critical
-    1  1.147524  super-critical
+    1  0.479469                 fluvial
-    2  0.287520         fluvial
+    2  0.960315  nearby critical (slow)
-    3  1.630355  super-critical
+    3  0.506127                 fluvial
-    4  1.693910  super-critical
+    4  1.103752          super-critical
-    5  1.375499  super-critical
+    5  0.419304                 fluvial
-    6  0.160285         fluvial
+    6  0.857698                 fluvial
-    7  0.186754         fluvial
+    7  1.796158          super-critical
-    8  0.507953         fluvial
+    8  0.436357                 fluvial
-    9  1.860051  super-critical
+    9  1.209589          super-critical

 ### Append data to a `pandas.DataFrame`
 The `at`, `loc`, `concat`, and `append` methods of *pandas* provide direct options for inserting rows or columns into a `pd.DataFrame`.
-However, all three built-in methods are approximately one order of magnitude slower than if we take the detour via a dictionary.
+However, these built-in methods are approximately one order of magnitude slower than if we take the detour via a *dictionary*.
 This applies especially to data frames with more than 10,000 elements.
-This means that the fastest method to insert a data set is:
+Thus, the fastest method to insert a dataset in a data frame is:

 1. Convert an existing `pd.DataFrame` object to a *dictionary* with `pd.DataFrame.to_dict()` (e.g., `dict_of_df = df.to_dict()`).
 1. Update the *dictionary* with new data
     * Append rows with `dict_of_df.update{"existing-column-name": {"new-row-name": NEW_DATA}}`
     * Append columns with `dict_of_df.update{"newcolumn-name": {"existing-row-names": NEW_DATA(size=existing-number-of-rows}}`
-1. Re-convert the *dictionary* to `pd.DataFrame` with `df = pd.DataFrame.from_dict(dict_of_df)`
+1. Re-convert the *dictionary* to a `pd.DataFrame` with `df = pd.DataFrame.from_dict(dict_of_df)`

-The following code blocks illustrates both adding a row and a column to an existing *pandas* data frame.
+The following code block illustrates both adding a row and a column to an existing *pandas* data frame.

 ```python